Rackham Professional Development DEI Certificate

 - Conduct an informational interview.

-- Participate in the Intercultural Development Inventory (IDI) Assessment (pre and post surveys).
+- Participate in the Intercultural Development Inventory (IDI) Assessment (pre-survey, group meeting, individual assessment, and post-survey).

 Professional Development DEI Certificate Core Trainings List